jyotisharmagwu/Final-Project-Group1/Code/Readme.md

   # Evaluation:
   Our analysis says that after applying three kind of models we found our custom model with data augumentation makes more sense.
 RMSE for training and validations set are giviung us a smooth curve.

-  # ResNet saved model and csv submission file for kaggle competion output is on the below shareable link.(Open access through GWU Email    ID ONLY)
+  # Due to heavy size of ResNet saved model and csv submission file for kaggle competion output we are sharing google drive link.

+  ## (Open access through GWU Email    ID ONLY)
   https://drive.google.com/open?id=1Qn4Ul0LOoKytj1oC7PeAtNtTKFq7YKg1